-The Need for Brands to Stay True to Their Green Credentials
+The Need for Brands to Stay True to Their Sustainable Credentials

-Many established brands don’t have positive credentials when it comes to their green status.
+Many established brands don’t have positive credentials when it comes to their sustainable status.
 They have knowingly made mistakes in the past or were naïve to the consequences of their actions.

 It may be unfair to blame the past negative behaviours of the global corporations – what’s done is done.
 People long gone made those decisions, and you can’t change the past.
 Instead we could all try to put the past behind us and help inform, shape and champion the corporates who are beginning to develop a greener and more sustainable future.
 As marketeers and also consumers we have the ability to help shape these decisions.

 It is true – there is fast becoming a clear financial benefit for brands to be more eco-aware.
 Consumers, and in particular Millenials and Gen Z’s, are demanding more sustainable credentials.
 Gen Z’s are influencing purchasing decisions in the household too.

 I completed my degree in Environmental Science 25 years ago, before the lure of the marketing world took hold of me.
 My tutors and fellow students were very aware that the global energy and car giants already knew how to resolve greener energy and transport issues – that those very companies had bought patents or had developed the prototypes for greener solutions.
 These patents and prototypes were then put to one side until such time that the price of oil, gas and metals increased to a point that developing an environmental solution became more profitable.